MMSs/git-ai-commit/README.md

 source ~/.zshrc
 ```

+To update the plugin, run `git -C ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/git-ai-commit pull` then restart your terminal or reload Oh My Zsh as described in step 4.

 ## Configuration

 The configuration file is located at `~/.config/git-ai-commit/config.json`.
 You can also create a project-specific configuration by adding a `.git-ai-commit.json` file to your project root.